rahul-vashishtha/sticky-todo/README.md

 # Sticky To-Do

-It is a simple to-do application which resides on your desktop as a sticky note.
+It is a simple cross-platform to-do application which resides on your desktop as a sticky note.

 ## How to download